go4tech-au/cloud-internal-devops/README.md

 4- Deploy the application

 In this moment, you are able to deploy the code :).
-In the command line run the following command:
+In the command line run the following:

 ```javascript
 git push heroku master